-- A degree from an engineering program accredited by ABET
+- A degree from an ABET-accredited engineering program

 - A passing score on the Fundamentals of Engineering (FE) exam

-- A passing score on the Professional Engineering (PE) exam
+- A passing score on the Professional Engineering (PE) exam.

-The initial FE exam can be taken right after graduating.
-Engineers who pass this exam commonly are called engineers in training (EITs) or engineer interns (EIs).
-After getting suitable work experience, EITs can take the second exam, called the Principles and Practice of Engineering exam.
+The initial FE exam can be taken after one earns a bachelor’s degree.
+Engineers who pass this exam are commonly called engineers in training (EITs) or engineer interns (EIs).
+After meeting work experience requirements, EITs and EIs can take the second exam, called the Principles and Practice of Engineering.

 Each state issues its own licenses.
-Most states recognize licenses from other states, as long as that the other state’s licensing requirements meet or exceed their own licensure requirements.
+Most states recognize licensure from other states, as long as the licensing state’s requirements meet or exceed their own licensure requirements.
 Several states require continuing education for engineers to keep their licenses.